microsoft/MLOpsPython/docs/getting_started.md

 ### Variable Descriptions

-**BASE_NAME** is used as a prefix for naming Azure resources.
+**BASE_NAME** is used as a prefix for naming Azure resources and should be unique.
 When sharing an Azure subscription, the prefix allows you to avoid naming collisions for resources that require unique names, for example, Azure Blob Storage and Registry DNS.
 Make sure to set BASE_NAME to a unique name so that created resources will have unique names, for example, MyUniqueMLamlcr, MyUniqueML-AML-KV, and so on.
 The length of the BASE_NAME value shouldn't exceed 10 characters and must contain letters and numbers only.

 **LOCATION** is the name of the [Azure location](https://azure.microsoft.com/en-us/global-infrastructure/locations/) for your resources.
 There should be no spaces in the name.
 For example, central, westus, westus2.